Zo nationalism

-Zo nationalism is an ethnic nationalist movement among the Zo people – a broad umbrella of interrelated tribes broadly comprising Zomi, Mizo Chin, and Kuki, whose traditional homelands span Northeast India (Mizoram, Manipur and Tripura states), Western Myanmar (Chin State) and Bangladesh (Chittagong Hill Tracts).
-These Zo tribes share a common Tibeto-Burman linguistic and cultural ancestry.
-As one study notes: "a majority of the Zo population lives in Manipur and Mizoram in Northeast India, Bangladesh, and Chin State of Myanmar".
-Major Zo subgroups include the Chin of Myanmar, the Mizos (Lushai) of Mizoram, the Zomi of Manipur and Chin State, the various Kuki clans of Manipur and Bangladesh, and numerous clans (Hmar, Gangte, Zou, Paite, etc.)
+Zo nationalism is an ethnic nationalist movement among the Zo people—a broad umbrella of interrelated tribes broadly comprising Zomi, Mizo, Chin, and Kuki, whose traditional homelands span Northeast India (Mizoram, Manipur and Tripura states), western Myanmar (Chin State) and Bangladesh (Chittagong Hill Tracts).
+These Zo tribes speak languages of the Kuki-Chin branch of the Tibeto-Burman language family and share a number of cultural traditions and folklore.
+These shared characteristics have contributed to efforts promoting a unified Zo identity and, among some groups, support for political autonomy or a proposed homeland often referred to as Zogam or Zoram ("Zo land").